 “There isn’t any real data to support the efficacy of castor oil or coconut oil for eyelash growth, but I do think the hydrating properties of these oils may be helpful if your lashes are becoming brittle and broken due to the use of mascara, eyelash adhesives, and curling devices,” King says.

-And while there’s no direct scientific evidence that castor oil directly stimulates lash growth, specifically, it definitely seems to have some benefits for your hair (and your lashes, by extension).
-“Castor oil has been shown in at least one study to increase hair luster,” she says.
-“It won’t damage your hair at all, and can actually provide some conditioning that improves the flexibility of the hair fiber.”
+And while there’s no direct scientific evidence that castor oil directly stimulates lash growth, specifically, it might have some benefits for your hair (and your lashes, by extension).
+“It won’t damage your hair at all, and can actually provide some conditioning that improves the flexibility of the hair fiber," King says.

 Get Lash Extensions For Instant Gratification